Skip to main content

 get_menu_item_str()

-Returns the string value of the menu’s entry
+Returns the string value of a particular ui_menu entry.

-The ID of the menu UI widget.
-You can retrieve this ID number with get_ui_id().
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <index>